What Should I Do if I Stopped Wearing My Retainer?

 First off, why are these little pieces of acrylic so important?
 A retainer is a critical part of your orthodontic treatment plan because our teeth are always shifting, and if you’re not wearing your retainer properly, you run the risk of your teeth shifting back to their original positions.
 This can result in discomfort and the unwanted possibility of having to undergo more orthodontic treatment.
 It is especially important the first year following treatment as your teeth have the greatest risk of shifting; however, don’t think that after the first year, your work is done.

 All of the hard work you put into with braces or Invisalign can be erased if you don’t wear your retainer.
+It can be hard to keep in mind, especially when the movement doesn’t happen overnight, but it is imperative to keep on top of your post-care routine.
+Your braces took months (or even years) to straighten your teeth; constantly forgetting to wear your retainer will add up over time in the same way (but in reverse).
 Perhaps you knew this and perhaps you didn’t.
 All that matters now is what happens next.